Arthur S. Douglas

-Arthur S. Douglas (born in Phenix, Rhode Island, United States on July 11, 1860), was an American landscape painter and printmaker and one of the earliest students at Rhode Island School of Design.
+Arthur S. Douglas (1860 - 1949) was an American landscape painter and printmaker and one of the earliest students at Rhode Island School of Design.

 Biography

 Douglas was son of James and Mary Douglas.
+He was born on July 11, 1860, in Phenix, Rhode Island.

 At the age of eighteen, Arthur enrolled in the new art school being founded by a member of a prominent Rhode Island family, Helen Adelia Rowe Metcalf.
 Mrs. Metcalf belonged to the Centennial Women, a group formed to raise funds for Rhode Island's exhibit at the Centennial Exposition in 1876.
 The group had $1,675 remaining after the event.
 Inspired by foreign exhibits on design and interior decorating Metcalf persuaded the group to donate the money to found what would become the Rhode Island School of Design.
 Metcalf directed the school until her death in 1895.
 Her daughter, Eliza Greene Metcalf Radeke, then took over until her death in 1931.
 Even in its infancy RISD was a creative watershed for emerging artists, design students and art collectors.

 At the age of 18, Arthur Douglas enrolled in the first school term and is listed on the school registry as a day student, number # 68.
 During the eight terms Douglas spent at RISD, he was often used as a pupil instructor in lieu of student tuition, which was twenty dollars per term for days and six dollars per term for evenings.

 While attending RISD, Douglas exhibited with the newly formed Providence Art Club at their first exhibit held April 7 – May 7, 1881, and sold his painting Head of Fighting Gladiator for $40.
 At the 2nd Providence Art Club exhibition held November 15 – December 20, 1881, he sold: Sunset at Rocky Point for $15 and Old Wreck at Narragansett Pier for $10.

 Among the contributors to this Providence Art Club exhibition were such notables as Sydney Richmond Burleigh, an outstanding water colorist of that era (Douglas is mentioned in Sydney Burleigh's Art Club Scrapbook).
 Charles Walter Stetson, a famous etcher, as well as W. Woodward and Edward Bannister.
 After reviewing this exhibition, artist George Whitaker wrote in the December 3, 1881, issue of the Providence Journal, that "Arthur Douglas of the Rhode Island School of Design showed meritorious work".